-- 1. Refer to the "Fire Alarm Detection Systems" document on the FP&C website for additional system design and construction requirements. - 2.
+- Refer to the "Fire Alarm Detection Systems" document 1. on the FP&O website for additional system design construction requirements.
+All work, bypassing, signaling, receiver programming, and fire watch services associated with a renovation on an active system shall be the responsibility of and managed through the respective facilities project contractors.
+Panels in occupied buildings shall be attended during all test/bypass activities.
+The UCF FO Fire Alarm Shop shall be notified in advance of all work.
+All work shall be recorded by daily summary line item entered in the system log (replacement sheets at the panel are available from the alarm shop upon request).
+The system shall be maintained generally in a trouble free status to avoid disruption to the monitoring dispatch.
+Additional contractor staffing is required at the monitoring receiver for signal acceptance testing activities as determined by UCF Police Dispatch. - 2.
 CN28-1: Installation of any system in no way implies continued maintenance service contracts with the installing Contractor.
 The installed system shall have replacement parts that are readily obtainable and can be serviced by a third-party, licensed vendor who is Owner-selected by a separate bid process.
 Such service shall not have an effect on warranties. - 3.
 Any materials not specifically mentioned, but required for proper performance and operation, must be furnished and installed.
 Coordination with infrastructure items such as telecommunications shall be planned for and itemized as needed.